Scheduled for: Interviews/ Category:

-Throughout her whole life, Julia Hawkins has been the person in the room that pulls people together to get things done.
+Throughout her whole life, Julia Leibowitz has been the person in the room that pulls people together to get things done.
 Even as a child, she was organizing everyone to achieve a goal.

 She majored in Public Policy at Duke University, where she chaired the Major Attractions and Joe College Day committees, bringing talented musicians and speakers to campus.
 All her life, she has felt equally a creative type as a quantitative person.

 Julia received a Master’s in Business Administration from Cornell Tech, where she co-founded her startup, Cabinet, with three fellow classmates.
 Julia lives in New York City where Cabinet is headquartered.